UAE and Portugal Cement Their Roles as Tax‑Efficient Bases for Mobile Wealth

 • Eligibility hygiene (Portugal): Confirm your chosen fund is eligible for Golden Visa purposes and budget for the minimal stay days to protect continuity.

 Our team can coordinate immigration files, banking introductions, and investment documentation across multiple bases.
-For clients adding a Caucasus pillar, we also support business setup, visas, and real estate acquisitions in Armenia as part of broader diversification.
+For clients adding a Caucasus pillar, we also support business registration, visas, and real estate in Armenia as part of broader diversification.

 Conclusion

-The UAE and Portugal have cemented their roles as tax‑efficient bases for mobile wealth.
-UAE tax residency delivers a compelling zero‑tax environment that continues to attract crypto investors, founders, and funds, while the Portugal Golden Visa offers light‑touch EU residency via regulated funds and a crypto‑friendly tax framework for long‑held assets.
-For cross‑border families, the right answer is often "both"—coordinating substance, banking, and portfolio strategy across the two.
+The UAE and Portugal have cemented their roles as tax-efficient bases for mobile wealth in 2026.
+UAE tax residency delivers a compelling zero-tax environment that continues to attract crypto investors, founders, and funds, while the Portugal Golden Visa offers light-touch EU residency via regulated funds and a crypto-friendly tax framework for long-held assets.
+For cross-border families, the right answer is often both — coordinating substance, banking, and portfolio strategy across the two.

-Does the UAE tax personal income or capital gains, including crypto?
+Does the UAE tax personal income or capital gains on crypto?

 How are crypto gains taxed in Portugal?

-What are the current Portugal Golden Visa requirements?
+What are the Portugal Golden Visa requirements for 2026?

 Y. Xu